ibascom7/rose/README.md

    - `SECRET_KEY_BASE` (generate with `mix phx.gen.secret`)
    - `DATABASE_URL` (Railway will provide this)
    - `PHX_HOST` (your Railway domain)
-3. Railway will automatically build using `Dockerfile.prod`
+3. Railway will automatically build using `Dockerfile` with production settings

 ### Docker Production
 ```bash